Fernando de Alencastre, 1st Duke of Linares

 Fernando de Alencastre Noroña y Silva, 1st Duke of Linares, GE (April 15, 1662 in Madrid, Spain – June 3, 1717 in Mexico City) was a Spanish nobleman and military officer.
-He also served as Viceroy of New Spain (colonial México), from January 15, 1711 to August 15, 1716.
+He also served as Viceroy of New Spain, from January 15, 1711 to August 15, 1716.

 Early career

 Alencastre Noroña y Silva was a descendant of Fernando de Noroña, Duke of Linares, and thus from a distinguished Spanish family with origins in the Portuguese nobility.
 In addition to the two titles he inherited, he was knight commander of the Order of Santiago, lord of the bedchamber of the king, and lieutenant general in the army.
 He was also knight commander of the royal arms in the Kingdom of Naples, honorary viceroy of Sardinia, and vicar general of La Toscana.

 Alencastre was an early donor to the Jesuit missions in Baja California, providing 5,000 reales as seed money in 1697.